 Density Limits Unlimited

 Structures/Uses Per Lot Unlimited

-Dimensional Requirements

-- New Lots
+Dimensional Requirements - New Lots

 Minimum Lot Size: 1/8 acre

-Minimum Lot 40 ft
+Minimum Lot Frontage: 40 ft

-Frontage:

-Structure Height 38 ft to the highest point of the ridge line

-(Max): All Structures over 24 feet from average grade to the eave line or 38 feet

-to the ridge line are subject to Development Review Board written

-decision and approval.
+Structure Height (Max): 38 ft to the highest point of the ridge line All Structures over 24 feet from average grade to the eave line or 38 feet to the ridge line are subject to Development Review Board written decision and approval.

-Setback-Front (Min): 0 ft

-Measured from edge of the actual or proposed road right-of-way to the

-dripline for 0 setback
+Setback-Front (Min): 0 ft Measured from edge of the actual or proposed road right-of-way to the dripline for 0 setback

-Setback-Side/Rear 0 ft

-(Min): Measured from the dripline.
+Setback-Side/Rear (Min): 0 ft Measured from the dripline.